Pragith/pragith/pragith-net/app/content/blog/2021/2021-01-15-case-against-centralized-data-teams.md

 This is not an easy transition.
 Backend engineers hate writing SQL.
 They see it as "someone else's job."
 We are having to negotiate hard to make "data quality" a part of their Definition of Done.

-But the alternative—a monolithic team attempting to understand the entire business logic of a unicorn startup—is mathematically impossible.
+But the alternative, a monolithic team attempting to understand the entire business logic of a unicorn startup, is mathematically impossible.

+## What I Expect to Be Hard

+The biggest risk is uneven quality.
+Some domain teams will move fast and ship great datasets.
+Others will treat data as a checkbox.
+That is why the platform team still matters.

+We are setting minimum standards for ownership, documentation, and freshness.
+If a domain cannot meet those, their data does not get published.
+Self-service does not mean no standards.